priyankakpathak/priyankakpathak.github.io/_posts/2020-07-18-Teaching-biking-lessons.md

 ### Preliminary

-As mentioned above, I have taken my daughter out more than few dozen time, always with TWs.
+I had always taken my daughter for biking with TWs.
 One of the reasons was that her bike size was 16" which was a lot bigger for her age, height and weight.
 Children of her age would ride 12" or 14" easily.
 Hence, even with TWs on, I always held her so that the bike does not topple.
 Because of coronavirus, we did not want to go on some trail so we chose one of the business offices parking lots since they were empty these days and we would get long stretch of straight road to practice.

 ### Day 1
 I take out the TWs.

 `She: Dad, why are you taking out TWs?
 Won't I fall without it?
-(She forgot that just one day before, learning bike was her biggest goal).`
+(She forgot that just a day before, learning bike was her biggest goal).`

 `Me: Well, when you were toddler, you crawled using your hands and legs.
 But slowly you grew up and now can walk and run with just two legs.
-Are you falling by doing that?
-If not, why do you want your bike to ride you on four legs?
+You are not falling by doing that, are you?
+Then why do you want your bike to ride you on four legs?
 Even your bike is grown-up.
 So let’s teach her to ride with two legs.`

 She gets excited by thinking that we will be teaching her bike to walk on two legs by sitting on it.
 We start slowly while I hold her back as well as handle.
 She gets a taste of what it is to ride a bike without TWs.